Lichess4545 League Rules and Regulations

 - Games must be completed by 12:00 UTC on Monday (or whatever time the pairings for the next round are released, if not 12:00 UTC Monday).
 As a reference we suggest that game time be scheduled at least 150 minutes in advance of this time.

-- Each player must make an initial offer to their opponent, consisting of a minimum of 3 distinct times on at least 2 separate days.
+- Each player must make an initial offer to their opponent, consisting of a minimum of 3 distinct times across at least 2 separate days.
+Suggested times must be separated by at least 2 hours.
+If a time range is provided it will only count as two offers if the time range is at least 2 hours long.

 - If a player is not available at least 3 different times on at least 2 separate days, or if they cannot play that week’s game for any reason, it is the responsibility of the team captain to update the player's availability so an alternate can be found.